jas-/crypt.io/README.md

 * callback:    Executes a callback function on success saves
 * errCallback: Executes a callback function when any save was unsuccessful

+##Notes:
+I feel it is worth noting that while this plugin makes every attempt at providing a secure transparent method of saving & retieving encrypted data based on unique identifiers retrieved from the client browser, it is by no means a replacement for a user specifying their own passphrase.
+See the 'Extra security' example for this.

 ##Support:
 Found a bug?
 Want a feature added?
 General feedback or kudos?
 Please open an issue so I can address it.
 Thanks!